- Know your target audience

 - Amazon Super URLs: They Might be Killing Your Reviews

-Should you professionally publish or self-publish?
+Should you professionally publish or self-publish your children's books?

 You should self-publish if you can afford an editor and a cover artist and are willing to do a lot of market research.
 You should professionally publish (traditionally publish) if that is your preference and you’d prefer partners on your publishing journey.